Jonny Cruz: Extra activities

 Cruz teaches “Self Confidence & Improv” for famous author Neil Strauss consisting of a motivational speaking and helping people to find their best self through facing their fears, Improv being one of the tools to help gain confidence.

 He also supports “A Course in Miracles”, which is a foundation for inner peace and is method of coping with fear by shifting your perspective from fear to love, parting from the statement that “fear is an illusion that we create”.

 He also streams on the popular streaming platform Twitch as a side hobby.
-It all started on October 5, 2020 when he posted a post on Facebook were he said he is going Grand Master in the popular FPS Overwatch and needed help from players to rank up.
+It all started on October 5, 2020 when he posted a post on Facebook where he said he is going Grandmaster in the popular FPS Overwatch and needed help from players to rank up.
 His first stream was on October the 6th 2pm PST, he started to level up in quickplay with viewers who tuned in to see the Lúcio voice actor from their favourite game playing Overwatch.
 Over time he has created a loyal fanbase of viewers and friends who come regularly to his stream to chat, play games and just hang out.
-Now he streams each week on Tuesday, Wednesday and Thursday were he starts of the stream with Scrims (private lobby 6 versus 6) with his viewers to warm up.
-Right now (September 2021), he is at 3900sr which is 100sr from his goal of going Grand Master.
+Now he streams each week on Tuesday, Wednesday and Thursday where he starts off the stream with Scrims (private lobby 6 versus 6) with his viewers to warm up.
+Right now (September 2021), he is at 3900sr which is 100sr from his goal of going Grandmaster.